Goaty-yagi/project_front_deploy/README.md

 # **Where to play this App?**

-This app is deployed in heroku.
+This app is deployed in heroku.<br>
 [Quiz-Ranking-Dojo](https://quiz-ranking-dojo.herokuapp.com/)